girliemac/2-js-basics/3-making-decisions/.github/post-lecture-quiz.md

-*Complete this quiz along with your submission by checking one answer per question.*
+*Complete this quiz by checking one answer per question.*

-1. What would the following code return `'1' == 1`
+1. What would the following code return: `'1' == 1`

 - [ ] true
 - [ ] false